Niveusgh/Global-Land-Change/README.md

 ---
 ## Data Analysis Conclusions
 Indonedia and Malaysia are the biggest contributors.
 Combined, they produce 87% of global palm oil.
 And the deforestation data showin that the tropical forest in Indonesia has been declining over the past 3 decades.
-- The graph 'Top 10 Palm Production Country' shows the golbal trend of top palm producers.
+- The graph 'Change in Global Land Use Over Time (AD 200 to Present)' shows the golbal trend of top palm producers.
 - The graph 'All other countries in the world combined' shows the percentage Indonesia and Malaysia compare with the all other countries.
 - The graph 'Forest Change in Acres' shows the changes of forest in 30 years of a few different countries.
 - The graph 'Palm oil production trend world wide' shows the world wide trend of palm oil production.